abelroes/flow-8-midi/README.md

 ## Disclaimers

 - This application is not official.
-Any damage, misuse or act that avoids warranty is not our responsibility.
+Any damage (to the unit or ant peripherals), misuse or act that avoids warranty is not our responsibility.
 Use it at your own risk.
 - Differently from the official bluetooth mobile app, this application can't reflect commands from the device.
 Meaning: if you change a fader in the app, you won't see it reflected in this application.
 - Only basic MIDI commands are implemented (for now - this is a work in progress).
 - We do accept requests.